F$^3$OCUS -- Federated Finetuning of Vision-Language Foundation Models with Optimal Client Layer Updating Strategy via Multi-objective Meta-Heuristics: Conclusion

 \section{Conclusion}

-We presented $F^3OCUS$, a novel and theoretically grounded approach for federated fine-tuning of Vision-Language foundation models in client-specific resource-constrained settings. $F^3OCUS$ effectively balances individual client requirements with collective layer diversity thereby improving model convergence and performance accuracy.
+We presented \textbf{F\textsuperscript{3}OCUS}, a novel and theoretically grounded approach for federated fine-tuning of Vision-Language foundation models in client-specific resource-constrained settings. \textbf{F\textsuperscript{3}OCUS} effectively balances individual client requirements with collective layer diversity thereby improving model convergence and performance accuracy.
 Our server-level multi-objective meta-heuristic optimization scheme does not require any data on server and can be easily combined with any existing layer selection or pruning algorithms.
 Additionally, we released \textbf{Ultra-MedVQA}, the largest medical VQA dataset, covering 12 anatomies, for supporting further VLM research.
-Experimental results demonstrate that $F^3OCUS$ achieves superior performance across multiple vision-language tasks and models, providing a practical solution for fine-tuning large foundation models in decentralized environments.\textbf{Our code and dataset will be made available upon acceptance.}
+Experimental results demonstrate that \textbf{F\textsuperscript{3}OCUS} achieves superior performance across multiple vision-language tasks and models, providing a practical solution for fine-tuning large foundation models in decentralized environments.